rieckpil/progmot/content/post/writing-a-book-remotely.md

 While we had implemented similar features in the past, we still spent a reasonable amount of time reading the AWS documentation and related blog posts to ensure our previous assumptions were correct.

-We also ensured every co-author worked independently on their own topic (like OAuth2 login or RDS setup) to avoid any misunderstandings.
+We also ensured every co-author worked independently on their own topic (like OAuth2 login or RDS setup) to avoid any misunderstandings or coordination overhead.

 Everybody was working on a dedicated chapter, so there wasn't any conflict or idle time due to waiting on someone else's input.
 Writing the new chapter consisted both of doing research, adjusting the sample application, and writing the manuscript.